DoNewsCode/core/README.md

 Phase three has been replaced by the `c.AddModuleFunc(New)`. `AddModuleFunc` populates the arguments to `New` from dependency containers and add the returned module instance to the internal module registry.

-When c.Serve() is called, all registered module will be scanned for implemented interfaces.
+When c.Serve() is called, all registered modules will be scanned for implemented interfaces.
 The module in the example implements container.HttpProvider interface:

 ```go